-The Mother of the Blues who was among the first singers to infuse folk blues music into her performances.
+Singer known as Mother of the Blues who was among the first singers to infuse folk blues music into her performances.
 She recorded more than one hundred songs over the course of her career, including "See See Rider."
 She was portrayed by Viola Davis in the 2020 film Ma Rainey's Black Bottom.

-Beginning her singing career at the Springer Opera House at the turn of the twentieth century, she and her husband toured around the South performing in tent shows and cabarets.
+She began her singing career at the Springer Opera House at the turn of the twentieth century.
+She and her husband later toured around the American South performing in tent shows and cabarets.

-Her works were distinguished for their simplicity and lack of adornment; she essentially took the songs of hardship and struggle of African Americans and retold them on the stage.
+Her works were distinguished for their simplicity and lack of adornment.
+She was known for performing the songs of hardship and struggle of African Americans.

 She became the musical inspiration for the famed Harlem Renaissance poet Langston Hughes and folklorist author Sterling Brown.